 1905 Dr Clift is working as a GP in a country practice in Scotby, Cumberland.
 They feel a pull back to China to start a work of their own.[3]

-1906 March - The Clifts return to China independent of any society and start a pioneering Medical Mission in Kuei Lin, Guangxi Province.
-Boarding with the Childs.
-Aided by nationals Mr & Mrs Shek and a dispensary attendant and an amah.
+1906 March - The Clifts return to China independent of any society and start a pioneering Medical Mission in Kuei Lin, Guangxi Province, where they have CMS friends, the Childs, with whom they board.
+Aided by nationals Mr & Mrs Shek as dispensary attendant and amah.
 They learn Mandarin.
 [3]

 1909 Winifred publishes Very Far East being a compilation of her letters home telling of their early experiences in Kuei Lin and Nanning.[1]
 They start the Emmanuel Medical Mission (08/09).
 At some point they start taking in abandoned babies – foundlings.